imazen/resizer-web/content/support/custom_plugins.md

-Template: plugin_page
+Aliases: /plugins/custom
+Libs: -comments

-# Custom plugin development - Imazen
+# Custom plugin development

 ## Overview

 Imazen offers custom plugin development services to all open source and Support Contract customers.

 As the authors of the library we have unique in-depth knowledge, and can create future-proof, scalable solutions you won't get elsewhere.
 We're extremely cost-effective; our code is high quality and we never waste your time.

 ## Pricing